Don’t Become A Statistic

-We are well into 2014 and by now many of those gym goers that eagerly signed up on 2nd January are starting to fall by the wayside.
+We are well into the year and by now many of those gym goers that eagerly signed up in January are starting to fall by the wayside.
 Enthusiasm is wavering and after work drinks are taking over.
 So where have you gone wrong and how can this be rectified?

 Too Hard Too Soon

 Enthusiasm, passion, commitment.
 All of these buzzwords are key to success in anything, especially when that something involves getting up earlier and sweating profusely.
 However, too much enthusiasm will often result in the fabled ‘burn out’.
 So if you feel like your new found fitness regime is becoming a bit of a chore; take a step back and think of ways to make it more exciting.
 Reducing your training load is not necessarily a backwards step if it means that your schedule is more sustainable.

 Routine is good to an extent, but not when boredom sets in.
 Boredom is one of the main problems faced by many of those who embark upon a fitness related New Year’s resolution, but is easily resolved.
 The main issue is that people are not proactive in preventing or indeed remedying boredom.
 They just allow themselves to get bored.
 It does not take hours of research to switch up your training.
 Here are a couple of ideas:

 Instead of running on a treadmill, try going outdoors.
 It might be cold but you’ll soon warm up and a sunny winters day will leave you feeling invigorated.
 This is not some sort of sadistic prank!